 “The health and wellness impact of hearing loss can’t be overstated,” says Kari Olson, President of FPCIW.
 “As we age, the inability to hear conversations and participate in discussions progressively takes us down a path self-isolation, and the mounting evidence of deteriorating health conditions due to social disengagement is impossible to ignore.”

-An exciting class of accessible innovative listening devices is emerging in the hearing loss space, and the Front Porch Center for Innovation and Wellbeing (FPCIW) is exploring these hearing-aid alternatives to address this prevalent issue.
-With a grant award from the Consumer Technology Association Foundation (CTA), FPCIW will introduce group listening devices and personal sound amplification products (PSAP).
+An exciting class of accessible, consumer-oriented, and innovative listening devices is emerging in the hearing loss space, and the Front Porch Center for Innovation and Wellbeing (FPCIW) has been exploring these hearing-aid alternatives to address this prevalent issue.
+With a grant award from the Consumer Technology Association Foundation (CTA), FPCIW has introduced group listening devices and personal sound amplification products (PSAP).

-“We’re in the midst of an exciting explosion of hearing solutions that is already disrupting the traditional hearing device market, and the impact potential of these new solutions will be enormous to the wellness and independence of older adults,” says FPCIW director Davis Park.
+“We’re in the midst of an exciting explosion of hearing solutions that is already disrupting the traditional hearing device market, and the impact potential of these new solutions will be enormous to the wellness, independence, and engagement of older adults,” says FPCIW director Davis Park.
 “This generous grant from the CTA Foundation enables us to test these consumer solutions and accelerate their adoption.”